gottacatchenall/thesis_proposal/README.md

 was collected by Paul CaraDonna and Jane Oglevie (from the Rocky Mountain Biological Laboratory; RMBL) and Julian Resasco (CU Boulder).
-(2) GBIF spatial occurrence records of each of these species across Colorado, including a metaweb of interactions across all of Colroado taken from GBIF.
+(2) GBIF spatial occurrence records of each of these species across Colorado, including a metaweb of interactions across all of Colorado taken from GBIF.
 (3) Remotely sensed data consisting of current and forecasting bioclimatic variables from CHELSA.
 (4) Phylogenies for both bee and flower species derived from NCBI GenBank barcodes for